sergiusens/snappy-docs/build-snaps/parts.md

            plugin: autotools
             source: http://ftp.gnu.org/gnu/hello/hello-2.10.tar.gz

-- Parts built and shared by others through the [Ubuntu Wiki](https://wiki.ubuntu.com/snapcraft/parts).
-For example, using a part for curl defined in the wiki:
+- Parts built and shared by others through the [remote parts repository](https://wiki.ubuntu.com/snapcraft/parts).
+For example, using a part for `curl` defined in this repository:

         parts:
             client: